Reviews You Can Rely On

 Our Verdict

 Tipping the scales at just 93 grams, the ToPeak Ninja 16+ is one of the lightest tools in our review, but this model offers more than just gram savings.
 ToPeak managed to fit 16 functions into the tool's small frame while keeping the layout simple and easy to use.
 Out on a ride, the Ninja 16+ all but disappears in a pocket or a pack.
 When it comes time to pull it out, this model will remedy all of the most common mid-ride mechanical issues and even get you out of some trickier situations.
 While it isn't the most full-featured tool, it's one of the smallest models we reviewed.
 We found that ToPeak had to make some small sacrifices in the Ninja 16+'s ergonomics to pack in all the functions, but the tool holds its own against its larger counterparts.
-Get the scoop on how it stands up to the competition in our review of the best bike multi-tools.
+Get the scoop on how it stands up to the competition in our review of bike multi-tools.

 REASONS TO BUY